Hofstra's Ninth President

 For Immediate Release December 9, 2020

-Dr. Poser has, for the past five years, served as the Provost and Vice Chancellor for Academic Affairs at the University of Illinois Chicago (UIC), a Carnegie Research One university with sixteen colleges, including 7 health sciences colleges, and over 35,000 students.
-Ten college deans and the University librarian report directly to her.
-Her office oversees enrollment management, diversity, faculty affairs, global engagement, undergraduate affairs, and academic programs assessment for all sixteen colleges.
+Dr. Poser has, for the past five years, served as the provost and vice chancellor for Academic Affairs at the University of Illinois Chicago (UIC), a Carnegie Research One university with 16 colleges, including seven health sciences colleges, and over 35,000 students.
+Ten college deans and the university librarian report directly to her.
+Her office oversees enrollment management, diversity, faculty affairs, global engagement, undergraduate affairs, and academic programs assessment for all 16 colleges.

-“It is a great honor to be named the 9th President of Hofstra University,” said Dr. Poser.
-“Over the past two decades, Hofstra has benefited from outstanding presidential, board, faculty and alumni leadership, creating an excellent platform to meet the challenges of higher education in the post-pandemic world.
+“It is a great honor to be named the ninth president of Hofstra University,” said Dr. Poser.
+“Over the past two decades, Hofstra has benefited from outstanding presidential, board, faculty, and alumni leadership, creating an excellent platform to meet the challenges of higher education in the post-pandemic world.
 I am looking forward to joining the Hofstra community and building on this legacy for years to come.”

-"It is a great honor to be named the 9th President of Hofstra University."
+"It is a great honor to be named the ninth president of Hofstra University."

 - Dr. Susan Poser

 “I am extraordinarily pleased to welcome Dr. Susan Poser to Hofstra University.
 Her experience and ability will serve Hofstra University exceptionally well.
 I have had the privilege to work with the Hofstra University community – students, faculty, administration and staff, families, alumni, and community – for many years, and know that under her leadership, Hofstra University will flourish for years to come,” said Hofstra University President Stuart Rabinowitz.